 If you need to apply for a place outside of the usual admissions period (eg: if you move into the area or you wish to change schools) please use the Admissions Policy that applies to the school year you are applying in and please use the in-year application form with Surrey County Council.

-- Supplementary Application Form for children of Teachers for in-year admission during the school year 2019
+- Supplementary Form for Teachers for in-year admission during the school year 2023-24.

 - The completed form is submitted to Surrey County Council who will pass your details on to the school.